3B Key transition points in the schooling years

 - appropriate resources (space, transport and learning and nutritional resources and supplies)

 - established relationships and alignment with local early childhood education and care centres and schools.

 An independent evaluation was commissioned to measure the success of the pilot and identified improvements in early development across all measured domains for children including:

 - 45% improvement in social/behavioural issues

 At conclusion, 85% of children engaged in the pilot were at an ‘adequate or better’ level in terms of school transition readiness.

-The success of the pilot led to the launch of the Pathways for Early Learning and Development (PELD) initiative which commenced in January 2018 in twelve priority locations across Queensland.
+The success of the pilot led to the launch of the Pathways for Early Learning and Development (PELD) initiative, which commenced in January 2018 in 12 priority locations across Queensland.